sethbaird01/pdfTools/README.md

 ## Merging `.pdf` Files

-`python3 merge.py -r file1.pdf file2.pdf ...`
+`python3 merge.py file1.pdf file2.pdf ...`

 Works in a similar fashion to `convert.py`, but merges all given files into a new file `merged.pdf`